-Our Melbourne office is currently recruiting Practical Legal Trainee (PLT) students to work with our Homeless Law Service.
+Our Melbourne office is currently recruiting Practical Legal Trainees (PLT) students to work with our Homeless Law Service.
 PLT students receive on-the-job legal training and supervision, providing valuable experience to set you up for your legal career.
 The Homeless Law Service is client-focused.
 As a PLT, you will take part in improving the lives of some of our most disadvantaged community members while working at one of Australia’s most successful public interest and social justice organisations.